 - Mental anguish

 There are two types of damages you can pursue compensation for: economic and non-economic.
-Economic damages are fixed in value and are calculated with your bills, receipts, or other types of financial documents.
+Economic damages are fixed in value and get calculated with your bills, receipts, or other types of financial documents.

 Non-economic damages are not fixed in value and vary depending on their severity.
-You may need the assistance of a lawyer to help accurately quantify these damages.
+Therefore, you may need the assistance of a lawyer to help accurately quantify these damages.

 Expect Resistance from Insurance Companies